EntelectChallenge/2017-Battleships/README.md

 1. Each player is given a shield at the start of the game with 0 charges and a protection radius of 0.
 2. The shield will only be usable at the start of phase 2.
 3. After 7 rounds of not using the shield The shield will gain an additional charge.
-4. For every charge the shield protection radius will grow by one.
+4. For every charge the shield protection radius will grow by 1.
 5. The shield will protect a square of cells, given the protection radius of the shield.
 6. The shield has a max radius protection size, depending on the size of the map.
 	* Small map will be a max radius of 1 unit: so a 3 x 3 block will be covered.